-Learn about local, Underground Railroad sites on a shuttle tour with J.E.
-Robinson Tours and the Alton Regional CVB on the last Saturday of each month (10 a.m. to noon).
-The two-hour guided shuttle tours will stop at some of the sites that were part of the Underground Railroad system including the Old Rock House, Rocky Fork Church and more.
+Learn about local Underground Railroad sites on a shuttle tour with J.E.
+Robinson Tours and the Alton Regional CVB.
+These two-hour guided shuttle tours will stop at some of the sites that were part of the Underground Railroad system including the Old Rock House, Rocky Fork Church and more.
 Alton’s riverfront location along the Mighty Mississippi played a vital role in helping slaves make connections to the freedom of the northern states.
 Buried beneath the streets of Alton and Godfrey, remnants of this period in history still exist.
-For more information on the Underground Railroad shuttle tours or to make advance registrations, please contact the Alton Regional Convention & Visitors Bureau at (800) 258-6645.

 Mineral Springs Haunted Tours

 Walking Tours include visits to several haunted buildings as well as an exclusive guided tour of the most haunted building in Alton, the Mineral Springs Hotel.
 The only tour to enter Mineral Springs!
 Tour includes light refreshments.
 Bring cameras, recorders, flashlights, and any ghost hunting equipment you may have.
-For more info, call (618) 465-3200.

 Dicken's Holiday Village